 The Healthiest Spinach Artichoke Dip On The Planet | Vegan Oil Free

 We’ve really been enjoying taking all these classic party foods that are usually unhealthy and making healthy versions of them.
-This is the Spin Dip you can still feel good after eating; it’s a thousand times healthier than its traditional counterpart, which is usually made with lots of oil and dairy.
+This is the Spinach Dip you can still feel good after eating.
+It is a thousand times healthier than its traditional counterpart, which is usually made with lots of oil and dairy.

 We also love helping you simplify your healthy diet and save time in the kitchen, so this recipe relies on some convenient frozen items.
 I love frozen spinach, personally.
 Yeah, I know it’s super-easy to throw handfuls of fresh spinach in a pot but there’s a different texture to the frozen spinach that I really appreciate in dishes like this one.

 For the recipe, we’ll steam a bag for 5-10 minutes and squeeze out as much of the water as possible after we’ve cooled it.
-You want the spinach to add to the texture of the final dish without watering it down, which spinach can very easily do since it has such high water content naturally.
+We recommend using a chinois to really get the water out especially because of how hot the spinach is and it simply does a better job than your hands can do.

 Another piece of frozen happiness comes in the form of Trader Joe’s frozen artichoke hearts.
 These are the only single-ingredient artichoke hearts we’ve been able to find.
 Most canned artichoke hearts have lots of salt, brine, or oil added but these are frozen without anything extra.
 If you can’t find these, you can get the canned ones and just rinse them to get as much salt off as possible.
 If you’re using the frozen artichokes, be sure to set them out to thaw first so they’ll break down easily in the food processor.

-Add your thawed artichokes to the food processor with a can of drained garbanzo beans (be sure to rinse the beans well if they aren’t salt-free) and pulse for a few seconds just to start breaking everything down.
+Add the thawed artichokes to the food processor with the chickpeas and pulse for a few seconds just to start breaking everything down.

-Now add the onion, garlic (you can use fresh, pre-minced, or even garlic powder if that’s easier), lemon juice, nutritional yeast, and chili powder (for a little extra kick… you can leave it out if you aren’t into it), to the food processor and blend, adding a tablespoon of soymilk at a time to reach a nice and smooth consistency.
+Now, toss in the lemon, garlic (you can use fresh, pre-minced, or even garlic powder),nutritional yeast, and chili powder (for a little extra kick… you can leave it out if you aren’t into it) to the food processor and process, adding soy milk along the way to reach a nice and smooth consistency.

 Finally, throw in the steamed, cooled, and drained spinach, crack a little black pepper on it if you like, and pulse it into the mix.
 Don’t pulse it too much; you want to retain the majority of the spinach texture.
 We aren’t going for green hummus here!

 If you’re feeling fancy, scoop it into a dish and top it with some roasted red bell peppers.
 If you’re making some party bites for an occasion, scoop some onto cucumber slices and top with half a cherry tomato.
 You could also cut some mini sweet peppers in half and fill them with the dip.
-Celery boats are another great way to carry this Spinach Artichoke dip to your face.
+Celery boats are another great way to enjoy this recipe!